 What is an employee handbook?

-An employee handbook or manual is a guide given to employees that includes everything related to your company policies.
-This could include information on culture, vacation time, and procedures.
+An employee handbook or employee manual is a guide given to employees that includes everything related to your company policies, missions and vision.
+This could include information on culture, vacation time, expected workplace behavior and procedures.

 Purpose of employee handbook

 The employee handbook is the single most important document for your organization.
-It is a road map for employees, clearly outlining what behaviors and work patterns are acceptable to the company.
+It is a road map for employees that defines the employment relationship and clearly outlines what behaviors and work patterns are acceptable to the company.

 A detailed, easy-to-read handbook sets the tone of your company’s culture and expectations, and it communicates to new hires that they are joining an organization that has vision.